rsiemens/squids/docs/guide.rst

         ...

 This will register the ``email_customer`` function as a task with the app.
-The :meth:`.App.task` decorator takes a single argument, ``queue``, which is the name of the SQS queue where the task should be sent to.
+The :meth:`.App.task` decorator takes a ``queue`` argument, which is the name of the SQS queue where the task should be sent to.

 Sending Tasks
 -------------